godotengine/godot-docs/tutorials/step_by_step/singletons_autoload.rst

 For this, the option for auto-loading nodes and scripts exists.

-Autoload
+AutoLoad
 --------

-Autoload can be a scene, or a script that inherits from Node (a Node will be created and the script will be set to it).
+AutoLoad can be a scene, or a script that inherits from Node (a Node will be created and the script will be set to it).
 They are added to the project in the Scene > Project Settings > AutoLoad tab.